jdoleary/Spellmasons/docs/TasksCurrent.md

     - Tell Che to separate walls from floor in new biomes
 - Ordered next tasks
     - all SFX
+        - all spells
+        - Fall in lava
+        - use potion
+        - die
     - Master Music
     - Steam Page
     - Trailer